-The energy is gathered using a solar photovoltaic system using solar panels.
+The energy is gathered using solar panels.
 Solar radiation is a renewable source of energy, it is non-polluting on the environment and it is free.

 Solar heating may not be enough to meet all of your hot water needs depending on the strength of the sun on any given day.
 It is standard to have backup energy for dull days so that you will not run out of hot water.

 At present approximately 1.6% of New Zealand home owners have solar water heating, this number is growing every year as then benefits of a solar water heating systems are being realised.

 Solar water heating is not appropriate for all houses.
 You house, primarily the roof, must meet a number or criteria to be suitable for solar water heating panels on the roof.
 You must have a roof that is facing north in order to receive the sun's rays, and your property/area mush have relatively good all year round sun.
 Your roof must also be large enough for the solar panels to provide hot water to all of the house occupants.
 There is no set size, but it is recommended that you allow one square meter per person.
 The roof also needs to be able to support the weight of the solar panels.
 It is also beneficial if the solar panels are located close to the hot water tank inside the house.